Highlights of Milan's Spring/Summer 2024 Men's Fashion Week-Xinhua - ExBulletin

 Highlights of Milan’s Spring/Summer 2024 Men’s Fashion Week-Xinhua

-A model presents a Billionaire creation during the 2024 Spring/Summer Men’s Fashion Week in Milan, Italy, June 16, 2023.
-(Xinhua/Jin Mamengni)

-A model presents a Billionaire creation during the 2024 Spring/Summer Men’s Fashion Week in Milan, Italy, June 16, 2023.
-(Xinhua/Jin Mamengni)
+A model presents a creation for Emporio Armani during the Milan Men’s Fashion Week Spring/Summer 2024 in Milan, Italy, June 17, 2023.
+(Str/Xinhua)

-A model presents a Billionaire creation during the 2024 Spring/Summer Men’s Fashion Week in Milan, Italy, June 16, 2023.
-(Xinhua/Jin Mamengni)
+A model presents a creation for Emporio Armani during the Milan Men’s Fashion Week Spring/Summer 2024 in Milan, Italy, June 17, 2023.
+(Str/Xinhua)

-A model presents a Billionaire creation during the 2024 Spring/Summer Men’s Fashion Week in Milan, Italy, June 16, 2023.
-(Xinhua/Jin Mamengni)
+A model presents a creation for Emporio Armani during the Milan Men’s Fashion Week Spring/Summer 2024 in Milan, Italy, June 17, 2023.
+(Str/Xinhua)

-A model presents a Billionaire creation during the 2024 Spring/Summer Men’s Fashion Week in Milan, Italy, June 16, 2023.
-(Xinhua/Jin Mamengni)
+A model presents a creation for Emporio Armani during the Milan Men’s Fashion Week Spring/Summer 2024 in Milan, Italy, June 17, 2023.
+(Str/Xinhua)

-A model presents a Billionaire creation during the 2024 Spring/Summer Men’s Fashion Week in Milan, Italy, June 16, 2023.
-(Xinhua/Jin Mamengni)
+A model presents a creation for Emporio Armani during the Milan Men’s Fashion Week Spring/Summer 2024 in Milan, Italy, June 17, 2023.
+(Str/Xinhua)

-A model presents a Billionaire creation during the 2024 Spring/Summer Men’s Fashion Week in Milan, Italy, June 16, 2023.
-(Xinhua/Jin Mamengni)
+Models present creations for Emporio Armani during the Spring/Summer 2024 men’s fashion week in Milan, Italy, June 17, 2023.
+(Str/Xinhua)

-A model presents a Billionaire creation during the 2024 Spring/Summer Men’s Fashion Week in Milan, Italy, June 16, 2023.
-(Xinhua/Jin Mamengni)
+A model presents a creation for Emporio Armani during the Milan Men’s Fashion Week Spring/Summer 2024 in Milan, Italy, June 17, 2023.
+(Str/Xinhua)

-A model presents a Billionaire creation during the 2024 Spring/Summer Men’s Fashion Week in Milan, Italy, June 16, 2023.
-(Xinhua/Jin Mamengni)
+A model presents a creation for Emporio Armani during the Milan Men’s Fashion Week Spring/Summer 2024 in Milan, Italy, June 17, 2023.
+(Str/Xinhua)

 |